Early Learning and Childcare

 Early Learning and Childcare funding

-The 1140 government funded hours per year can be used flexibly from 8am-6pm, Monday – Friday term time (please refer to our calendar for dates).
+The 1140 government funded hours can be used in core hours between 9am-3pm, Monday – Friday term time (please refer to our calendar for dates).

 Management will discuss this during enrolment in February, to advise and support your choice.
 Placements will then be confirmed but can be changed if required prior to your child starting should your needs change during this time.
 Once your child starts attending their allocated hours, any changes must be put in writing to the Centre Manager.
 Any hours over and above the number of government funded hours confirmed when your child starts, will be charged at the current childcare rate.